Linux

 podman = "${config.virtualisation.podman.package}/bin/podman";

-logLevel= "--log-level info";
+logLevel = "--log-level info";

-podmanReadness = pkgs.writeShellScript "podman-readness.sh" ''
+podmanReadiness = pkgs.writeShellScript "podman-readiness.sh" ''

 #!/bin/sh